 Once upon a time, Galveston's Pleasure Pier was the center of tourism for the Texas Gulf Coast.
-Even now, it remains as one of the most exciting family-oriented destinations around.
-The pier that exists now took place of the previous one, which was built in the 1940s, featured an arcade, aquarium, and ballroom but was then destroyed by a hurricane in 1961.
+Even now, it remains one of the most exciting family-oriented destinations around.
+The existing pier took the place of the previous one, which was built in the 1940s, and featured an arcade, aquarium, and ballroom but was then destroyed by a hurricane in 1961.
 Thankfully, there doesn't appear to be anything that can part Galveston and its pier amusement park.
 In 2008 it was reopened as a nostalgia-fueled amusement park that rivals the old days of Atlantic City and Navy Pier.
-Ten years on, we can all relive the state fairs of our youth, with cotton candy-coated fingertips and huge smiles.
+Ten years on, we can all relive the state fairs of our youth with cotton candy-coated fingertips and huge smiles.

-From elaborate Victorian homesteads to an odd structure that looks more suited to hold coffee than people, Galveston is full of unique architecture.
+Galveston is full of unique architecture, from elaborate Victorian homesteads to an odd structure that looks more suited to hold coffee than people.
 The so-called Kettle House is possibly the strangest of them all.
 For years, nobody even knew of its origin or why it was there.
 While you can't visit the tiny landmark, the property recently went under a very public restoration on the Big Texas Fix, and you can rent it.
 After safely surviving Hurricane Ike, the Kettle House is the safest kettle of them all.

 Texas and oil are synonymous; there have been movies about it, television series, and books.
 Off the shores of Galveston harbor, you can head out to a retired drilling rig that's now home to a museum dedicated to the industry.
 There's nowhere better on the Gulf Coast to learn about offshore oil rigs and their history, and its location just seems to make it all the more special.
 The former oil rig houses three floors worth of exhibits and artifacts from an industry that's the beating heart of the Lone Star State.

 Bishop's Palace isn't the only extravagant home in Galveston.
-The paths of the East End Historic District is lined with blocks of beautiful, towering 19th-century properties designed to take your breath away.
+The paths of the East End Historic District are lined with blocks of beautiful, towering 19th-century properties designed to take your breath away.
 While you're there, you'll do well to take a quick trip to the Strand District, which has its own share of Victorian architecture and dozens of small boutiques and curio shops to explore.
-Both the Strand and the East End districts are reminiscent to downtown New Orleans with their own special Texan flare.
+The Strand and the East End districts are reminiscent of downtown New Orleans with their special Texan flare.

-If you're a keen fisherman - or woman - Galveston has the best attraction for you in the 61st Street Fishing Pier.
+Galveston has the best attraction for you on the 61st Street Fishing Pier if you're a keen fisherman- or woman.
 You don't even need to bring your own rod or bait - you can rent and buy them from the pier!
-If you want, while dad occupies himself at the end of the pier with his fishing, mom can grab a margarita and sit on the observation deck, listening to the calming lap of the Gulf's waves.
+If you want, while Dad occupies himself at the end of the pier with his fishing, Mom can grab a margarita and sit on the observation deck, listening to the calming lap of the Gulf's waves.
 After the sun goes down, you and the family can grab a delicious pizza together before you head back to your vacation home.